runpod/docs/docs/runpodctl/install-runpodctl.md

 When you create a Pod, it comes with `runpodctl` installed and configured with a Pod-scoped API key.
 You can also run `runpodctl` locally.

+## Install RunPod CLI locally

-To install `runpodctl` on your local machine, run one of the following commands based on your operating system:
+To install `runpodctl` on your local machine, run one of these commands based on your operating system:

 <Tabs>
   <TabItem value="mac" label="macOS">